 We currently control the largest and, we believe, the highest quality sand position in West Texas.
-We have developed our Kermit and Monahans facilities on approximately 38,000 surface acres that we own or lease in Winkler and Ward Counties, Texas.
-We own 14,575 acres of large open-dune reserves and resources, which represent more than 70% of the open-dune acreage in the Winkler Sand Trend available for sand mining.
+We have developed our Kermit and Monahans facilities as in-basin frac sand mines on approximately 38,000 surface acres that we own or lease in Winkler and Ward Counties, Texas.
+We control 14,575 acres of large open-dune reserves and resources, which represent more than 70% of the open-dune acreage in the Winkler Sand Trend available for sand mining.
 The Monahans Dune consists of approximately 8,750 acres of premium open-dune reserves.
-Additionally, we have substantial off-dune acreage at Monahans that is not included in our estimated reserves or resources but that could be mined following our removal of associated overburden.
+Additionally, we have substantial off-dune acreage at Monahans that is not included in our estimated reserves or resources but that could be mined following our removal of material, such as soil and unusable sand, that lies above the useable sand and must be removed to excavate the useable sand, which we refer to as "overburden".
 The Kermit Dune consists of approximately 5,825 acres of premium open-dune reserves.